-- Open loop is cheaper since there is no need for an encoder. - Little to no tuning is required to achieve tight, accurate control. - It is very inefficient because the maximum drive current is used all the time. - The motor and controller may run hot. - If the drive current cannot overcome obstacles, the motor will lose sync with a sudden loss in torque. - The motor must be driven much more conservatively to avoid losing sync. - Collisions are not detected.
+- Open loop is cheaper since there is no need for an encoder. - The EvoDrive ST-23 will implement a quiet and smooth open loop control. - Little to no tuning is required to achieve tight, accurate control. - It is very inefficient because the maximum drive current is used all the time. - The motor and controller may run hot. - If the drive current cannot overcome obstacles, the motor will lose sync with a sudden loss in torque. - The motor must be driven much more conservatively to avoid losing sync. - Collisions are not detected.